-Introduction to Teaching......(3 cr.)
+Introduction to Teaching(3 cr.)

-Students will become acquainted with the profession of teaching, past and present characteristics of educational institutions, expectations and obligations of teachers, and how teachers guide learners.
+Candidates will become acquainted with the profession of teaching, past and present characteristics of educational institutions, expectations and obligations of teachers, and how teachers guide learners.
 This course is intended to help one become informed and to develop their skills in the process of evaluating what one's future role in the field of education might be.
 Concurrent enrollment in EDU 202 required.
-(Fall/Spring)
+(Fall/Spring) [PLO 4.A.
+Students will engage in situated learning activities which summon them to demonstrate professionalism, both as a willingness to reflect on practice and adapt to meet individual needs of learners and as a commitment to ethical actions knowing that others are impacted by their choices.]

-Introduction to Teaching Clinical......(0 cr.)
+Introduction to Teaching Clinical.....(0 cr.)

-Students will complete an introductory clinical placement requiring a minimum of 20 hours of introductory observation in area classrooms.
+Candidates will complete an introductory clinical placement requiring a minimum of 20 hours of introductory observation in area classrooms.
 Concurrent enrollment in EDU 201 required.
-(Fall/Spring)
+(Fall/Spring) [PLO 4.B.
+Students will engage in situated learning activities which summon them to demonstrate a preparedness for future roles that demand collaboration with various stakeholders and advancement of the profession.]

-Educational Media and Computers.....(1 cr.)
+Educational Media and Computers(1 cr.)

 Instructional technology influences learning in K-12 educational settings.
 The nature of this field is that it is fluid due to changes related to tools and devices used by students to learn and complete tasks.
 In addition, teachers use technology to meet professional responsibilities.
 Technology can enhance learning, improve motivation and engagement, increase accessibility, individualize instruction, and improve communication with stakeholders.
-In this course, students will learn ideas and skills for effectively integrating technology into your teaching.
-(Fall/Spring)
+In this course, candidates will learn ideas and skills for effectively integrating technology into your teaching.
+(Fall/Spring) [PLO 3.B.